 The best quesadilla on lake street: Taqueria y Birrieria Las Cuatro Milpas

-The restaurant does not serve alcohol, but they do have traditional fare and Mexican coca-cola.
-It is very casual, come comfy and ready to enjoy the quesadilla!
+The restaurant does not serve alcohol but has traditional fare and Mexican Coca-Cola.
+It is very casual, comfy, and ready to enjoy the quesadilla!

 English Beers on Lake Street at Merlin’s Rest Pub

 Merlin’s Rest also has an extensive whiskey list to pair with your meal of fish & chips, Cornish pastry, or bangers & mash.
 We recommend the chips and gravy with a proper ale on the patio.
-The inside is super cozy in winter – it feels like you’re actually in an English pub.
+The inside is super cozy in winter – like in an English pub.

 Merlin’s Rest also has frequent events and live music.
 It’s best to check the website to see what’s coming each week.

 Lake Street has so many great options for dining.
-With so many options it is hard to pick which one to try first.
+With so many options, picking which one to try first is hard.
 We hope these restaurants on Lake Street give you a place to start.
-Let us know which ones you try, and if we left somewhere out.
+Let us know which ones you try and if we left somewhere out.